micaelalafratta/prueba-tecnica-inventario-tienda-Python/README.md

 This contains the complete final exercise.

 ## Exercise structure:

+The exercise consists of creating an online shop where you can:
+- Add products
+- View inventory
+- Search for products
+- Update stock
+- Remove products
+- Calculate inventory value

 The file ‘Final-assessment-micaelalafratta.ipynb’ consists of several parts:

 First, you will find the 'TiendaOnline' CLASS, as well as the corresponding methods, in order.